-1) Join the RSA Fellowship social network (on Ning)
+1) Join the RSA Fellowship.com social network (on Ning)

-The RSA has its main social network at RSAFellowship.com (2,200 members), and there are also other regional social networks.
-(All use the Ning platform).
+The RSA has its main social network at RSAFellowship.com (around 3,000 members).

-They all have broadly Facebook-like functionality: you can join, or start, discussions on one of the 70 or so groups (everything from the Social Entrepreneurs Network to RSA digital engagement to Profit with Purpose and the Coaching and Mentoring Initiative), as well as write blog posts, add videos, invite people to events etc.
+It has broadly Facebook-like functionality: you can join, or start, discussions on one of the 90 or so groups (everything from the Social Entrepreneurs Network and RSA Digital Engagement to the Coaching and Mentoring Initiative), as well as write blog posts, add videos, invite people to events etc.